lmw-gh-personal/CObs/README.md

 via script as `CObs.exe nokey`.
 This is to facilitate uninterrupted batch processing of multiple data sources.

-The simplest way to build `CObs` as a .NET Core console application is to create a blank .NET Core console application project in an appropriate development environment, add the files from `master`:

-- `Base.cs`
-- `Build.cs`
-- `Parameters.cs`
-- `Program.cs`
-- `Scenario.cs`

-into the project at root level, and build.

-#### Requirements

-A functioning build environment for .NET Framework `4.6.1` or greater, or .NET Core `2.0` or greater.
-You know what to do.

 ### Contributions and Extensions

 Note that CObs is a single author volunteer project.

-In terms of implementing new features or extensions, the author may be prepared to spend limited time on implementation and/or reviewing pull requests from contributors, particularly if intended for serious enough routine usage by third parties in a formal research or public health context.

 Low hanging fruit that would render CObs suitable for use for any sufficiently sizeable, broadly IFR-stable epidemic in an immunologically homogeneous population, for any pathogen, for any target region would include: